(revised January 3, 2018)

 Palestine -- suspends smuggling of arms into Gaza or the West Bank.

-Palestine -- nominates at least 8 small geographic regions, any of which would be suitable to become a nucleus from which state of Palestine will expand.
+Palestine -- nominates at least 8 small geographic regions, any of which would be suitable to become a designated small region from which state of Palestine will expand.
 Each of these regions must be contiguous and may be cookie-cut from anywhere in the territory presently constituting Israel, West Bank and Gaza.

-Israel – chooses one of these designated regions as the nucleus of the Palestinian State.
+Israel – chooses one of these designated regions as the initial Palestinian State, which will grow from that point.

-Palestine –- establishes an economic infrastructure and government in the nucleus Palestine.
+Palestine –- establishes an economic infrastructure and government in the initial Palestine territory.

-After the nucleus of Palestine is made operational, it begins to grow.
+After the initial Palestine is made operational, it begins to grow.

-Palestine –- nominates up to 8 geographic regions, which border on the current nucleus of Palestine, to be annexed by the Palestine nucleus.
+Palestine –- nominates up to 8 geographic regions, which border on the current Palestine, to be annexed by Palestine.

 Israel -- chooses one of these regions to be annexed to Palestine; surrenders any Israeli territory involved.

-Palestine –- integrates the annexed region into Palestine, providing housing, stores, communication, roads, energy and schools.
+Palestine –- integrates the annexed region into Palestine, providing housing, stores, communication, roads, energy generation and schools.

-Israel -- provides compensation and relocation support for any Israelis who wish to leave the new region of Palestine; provides assistance to Palestine in dealing with the Israelis who choose to remain.
+Israel -- provides compensation and relocation support for any Israelis who wish to leave the newly established region of Palestine; provides assistance to Palestine in dealing with the Israelis who choose to remain.

 Palestine –- agrees to protect the holy sites of Judaism, Christianity and Islam which are part of Palestine, and to allow all religious believers free access to the sites.

-Israel –- same agreement for sites that are pert of Israel.
+Israel –- same agreement for the holy sites which are part of Israel.

 Of course there are many other issues that eventually must be resolved if there is to be a stable peace in the Mideast.
 They include: